Red Bull: Variants

 Over the years, Red Bull has offered many variations of its drink, all based on the same formula, but differing in taste and colour.
 Red Bull began offering variations of its drinks in 2003.
 A sugar-free version of the drink was introduced with a different flavour from the original, called Red Bull Sugarfree.
 In 2012, Red Bull released Red Bull Total Zero, a variant with zero calories.
 In 2018, the company released Red Bull Zero, a different sugar-free formulation designed to taste more like the original flavour.

 In 2009, Red Bull unveiled a highly concentrated variant of its drink called Red Bull Energy Shot, supplied in 2 oz (60 ml) cans.
 The company began expanding its flavour offerings in 2013 with the launch of Red Bull Editions.
 Initially available in cranberry, blueberry, and lime, the Editions line has expanded to include a variety of flavours.
 Some of these flavours are only available during specific seasons or in certain regions.
-Currently, a blue (blueberry), peach (peach-nectarine), winter (iced vanilla berry), sea blue (juneberry) and red (watermelon) are offered.
+Currently, sea blue (juneberry), peach (white peach), apple (fuji apple-ginger), iced (iced vanilla berry), pink (wild berries), yellow (tropical), coconut (coconut-berry), amber (strawberry-apricot) and red (watermelon) flavors are offered.

 The original three flavoured Editions: red (cranberry), blue (blueberry) and silver (dry lime).
-Silver has since been discontinued, and red reformulated to a watermelon flavour.
+Silver and blue have since been discontinued, and red reformulated to a watermelon flavour.

 Other products

 Red Bull released a cola drink, called Simply Cola, in 2008.
 A new version of the cola was released in 2019, as part of Red Bull's Organics line.
 In 2018, the company launched Organics by Red Bull, a line of organic sodas with four flavours; bitter lemon, ginger ale, tonic water, and a new version of Red Bull Simply Cola.

 Legal affairs

 Regulatory approval

 Authorities in France, Denmark, and Norway initially did not permit the sale of Red Bull.
-However, as of 2021, it is on sale in all 27 member states of the European Union and 171 countries worldwide.
+As of 2021, it is on sale in all 27 member states of the European Union and 171 countries worldwide.
 The French food safety agency was concerned about taurine; a Red Bull drink that did not contain taurine was introduced.
 The French refusal of market approval was challenged by the European Commission, and partially upheld by the European Court of Justice in 2004.
 The French food safety agency relented in 2008 because it was unable to prove a definite health risk.